La Crescenta-Montrose, California: Crescenta Valley Town Council

 The Crescenta Valley Town Council (CVTC) is composed of nine democratically elected councilmembers, each of whom serve three-year terms upon installation.
 CVTC is currently the Los Angeles County unincorporated area's main advisory body to the county supervisor's office and other governing agencies, as well as an organized institution that is often counted on to facilitate community-wide forums to inform or garner opinion from residents.

+The Crescenta Valley Town Council meets at the La Crescenta Library.

 Health

 The Los Angeles County Department of Health Services operates the Glendale Health Center in Glendale, serving La Crescenta and Montrose.

 USC Verdugo Hills Hospital is a 158-bed nonprofit primary-care facility.
 It features emergency services, inpatient and outpatient diagnostic and treatment facilities, a family birthing center, and bariatric and orthopedic surgical services.

 Media

-La Crescenta and Crescenta Valley area is served by the Crescenta Valley Weekly newspaper and the Glendale News Press.
+La Crescenta and the Crescenta Valley area is served by the Crescenta Valley Weekly and the Glendale News Press.

+Transportation

+The Amtrak Thruway 19 provides twice daily connections to/from Lowell and Honolulu Avenues to/from Bakersfield to the north, and San Bernardino to the east, with several stops in between.

+The closest Amtrak station is in Glendale.

+The Metro 90 bus connects La Crescenta to North Hollywood station and downtown Los Angeles.

 Points of historical interest

 St. Luke's of the Mountains Episcopal Church was designed and built by the famous artist Seymour Thomas in 1924.
 Constructed of natural stone from the valley, it is reminiscent of a woodlands church in northern Europe.
 It is considered to be the architectural centerpiece of the valley.
 St. Luke's is located at 2563 Foothill Boulevard.Le Mesnager Barn is a stone barn perched high above the valley, built in 1911 by George Le Mesnager, a French patriot, to store and process grapes from his vineyards in the Sparr Heights area.
-These grapes supplied his Old Hermatage Vinyards in downtown Los Angeles.
+These grapes supplied his Old Hermitage Vineyards in downtown Los Angeles.
 There is still a Mesnager Street in the downtown area where the winery had been located.
-It is owned by the City of Glendale, which plans to restore it as an educational nature/history center.
+The barn, now owned by the City of Glendale, is an educational nature/history center.
 Le Mesnager Barn is located in Deukmejian Wilderness Park at the top of Dunsmore Ave.

 La Crescenta is home to one of two American ashrams founded by Indian teacher and mystic poet Swami Paramananda who came to America in 1906.
 Founded in 1923, the Ananda Ashram is located at the top of Pennsylvania Avenue near Deukmejian Wilderness Park.

 The La Crescenta Woman's Club began in 1911, incorporated in 1923, and built its clubhouse in 1925.
 The structure, the social center of the valley for most of the last century, is the home for the organization's many charitable and social events.
 The La Crescenta Woman's Club is located at 4004 La Crescenta Avenue.